openmessaging/benchmark/driver-nats-jetstream/README.md

 * [The `terraform-inventory` Ansible adapter for Terraform state](https://github.com/adammck/terraform-inventory)
 * [Ansible](http://docs.ansible.com/ansible/latest/intro_installation.html)

+> Ansible note: the project playbook requires the Python library `jmespath` installed on local host (a recommended Ansible dependency, but may not be installed by the Ansible installer).
+> Verify this dependency with `pip install jmespath` or `pip3 install jmespath` (Python3)

 In addition, you will need to:

 * [Create an AWS account](https://aws.amazon.com/account/) (or use an existing account)